Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Motivation

-This ``values versus order'' distinction is explicit in Shewhart's original framing of control-chart evidence \citep{Shewhart1939}.
-He emphasizes that the informational content of a sequence is not exhausted by its marginal (frequency) distribution and that order can be a primary diagnostic clue.
-To make this concrete, he considers exactly the thought experiment relevant here: take a fixed set of observed numbers, imagine the order being lost by mixing the items, and compare the observed production order against the ensemble of ``random orders'' generated by repeated mixing and drawing.
+This ``values versus order'' distinction is explicit in Shewhart's original framing of control-chart evidence \citep[p.~90]{Shewhart1939}.
+He emphasizes that the informational content of a sequence is not exhausted by its marginal distribution and that order can be a primary diagnostic clue \citep[pp.~25--27]{Shewhart1939}.
+To make this concrete, he considers exactly the thought experiment relevant here: take a fixed set of observed numbers, imagine the order being lost by mixing the items, and compare the observed production order against the ensemble of random orders generated by repeated mixing and drawing \citep[pp.~31--32]{Shewhart1939}.
 In modern terms, we condition on $X=x$ and randomize the permutation.
-In his Fig.~7 example, he notes that most of the possible reorderings would fail to reveal the assignable-cause signal that is visible in the production order---``it was the order that furnished the clue'' \citep{Shewhart1939}.
+In his Fig.~7 example, he notes that most of the possible reorderings would fail to reveal the assignable-cause signal that is visible in the production order: ``it was the order that furnished the clue'' \citep[pp.~31--33, 90]{Shewhart1939}.

-Motivated by this perspective, we introduce an independent uniformly random permutation $\Pi$ and view the moving-range estimator as $T(X,\Pi)$.
+We therefore introduce an independent uniformly random permutation $\Pi$ and view the moving-range estimator as $T(X,\Pi)$.
 The law of total variance decomposes $\Var\{T(X,\Pi)\}$ into a values component, $\Var\{\E(T\mid X)\}$, and an adjacency component, $\E\{\Var(T\mid X)\}$.
 The permutation mean is order-invariant and equals the sample Gini mean difference divided by $d_2$.
-Under i.i.d.\ Normal sampling, both components admit closed forms, allowing a direct interpretation of how much of $\Var(T)$ is attributable to adjacency.
+Under i.i.d.
+Normal sampling, both components are available in closed form, allowing a direct interpretation of how much of $\Var(T)$ is attributable to adjacency; exact distribution-free expressions for the components are collected in Appendix~\ref{app:exact}.